ExileofBrokenSky/My-Foundry-VTT-Macros/README.md

-# Macros and Mods to make things cool in foundry.
+# Macros and Mods to make things cool in Foundry VTT.

 Tested on Foundry 0.7.9 with DND5e 1.2.4